ThomasSiegmund/D3TableFilter/inst/examples/basic/Readme.md

-# D3TableFilter Basics
+# D3TableFilter - Basic

-This is a minimal Shiny app demonstrating the most basic features of the D3TableFilter library.
-It displays an R data frame as formatted html table using the [HTML Table Filter Generator](http://tablefilter.free.fr/)  (*TableFilter*) JavaScript library.
+D3TableFilter is a table widget for Shiny built on the [HTML Table Filter Generator](http://tablefilter.free.fr/)  (*TableFilter*) JavaScript library.
+This small app demonstrates some of the features of the *TableFilter* library embedded in a Shiny app.
+It displays an R data frame formatted as html table.
 TableFilter sorts the table on click on the column headers and can filter the data.
-See the question mark in the top row for help on filtering.

-You can find more information about the D3TableFilter widget on [github](https://github.com/ThomasSiegmund/D3TableFilter).
+You can find more information about the D3TableFilter widget on [github](https://github.com/ThomasSiegmund/D3TableFilter).You can find more information about the D3TableFilter widget on [github](https://github.com/ThomasSiegmund/D3TableFilter).